Don't Start Any Resolution Until You Do This One Thing

 If you consider yourself a musician, you know that frequent practice is a part of that identity and you don't have to keep deciding whether you should practice.
 If you are a writer, you will sit and put words down even when you muse is nowhere to be found.
 If you consider yourself a minimalist, avoiding online shopping isn’t as hard.

-Before you buy those new running shoes or new planner, before you announce to the world, at least the social media world, of your intention to meditate every day, and definitely before you start imagining the new and improved you, get to know, really know who you are now.
+Before you buy those new running shoes or new planner, before you announce to the world, your intention to meditate every day, and definitely before you start imagining the new and improved you, get to know, really know who you are now.

 Over the years of teaching music and martial arts, raising children, and managing my inclinations to dawdle, daydream, and being distracted, I have devoured information and tested strategies that I believe can help my fellow multi-passionates become efficient because life is too short for all the sparkly squirrels that call out to us!